Skip to content

 What It Does

-thread_summary exposes set_thread_summary(summary, thread_id=None, room_id=None).
+thread_summary exposes set_thread_summary(summary, thread_id=None, room_id=None, pin=True).
 The tool defaults to the active room and current resolved thread from ToolRuntimeContext.
 When there is no active resolved thread context, pass thread_id explicitly.
 The tool normalizes the target to the canonical thread root before sending a new m.notice summary event with io.mindroom.thread_summary metadata.
-Manual summaries are marked with model_name="manual" and update the cached last-summary count so later automatic summaries continue from the new baseline.
+Manual summaries are marked with model_name="manual" and pin the thread by default, which stops automatic summaries from overwriting the title.
+Pass pin=False to write a summary that later automatic summaries may replace; that also releases a thread pinned by an earlier call.
 A per-thread async lock prevents concurrent duplicate manual summaries from racing each other.

 Configuration